veillette/opticsTextbook/content/Chap04Polarization/Polarization.md

 ### Full-Wave Plates

 A full-wave plate introduces a phase difference of $2\pi$, which is the same as introducing no phase difference between the two field components.
 So what can possibly be an application for a full-wave plate?
-We recall from Eq.
-{eq}`eq:pol:waveplate-phase-shift` that the phase difference is $2\pi$ only for a particular wavelength.
+We recall from {eq}`eq:pol:waveplate-phase-shift` that the phase difference is $2\pi$ only for a particular wavelength.
 If we send through linearly (say vertically) polarized light of other wavelengths, these will become elliptically polarized, while the